Yoast/wordpress-seo/packages/ui-library/src/elements/textarea/docs/component.md

-Text area components are user interface elements that enable users to enter and edit larger amounts of text or data within a form or field.
+Text areas are user interface elements that enable users to enter and edit larger amounts of text or data within a form or field.